ricardovalquin/TimesSeriesPredictionAnn/readme.txt

-this is the fu..ing project to forecasting times series with backpropagation ANN's
+Implementing pybrain to forecasting times series with backpropagation ANN's